-The agency must count only the licenses that meet the minimum required revenue for the license period based on:
+(j) The agency must count only the licenses that meet the minimum required revenue for the certification period based on:

-The duration of the license in the case of a multiyear license with a specified ending date; or
+(1) The duration of the license in the case of a multiyear license with a specified ending date; or

-Whether the license holder remains alive.
+(2) Whether the license holder remains alive (see (k)) in the case of a lifetime license or other license with no specified ending date.

-The agency must use and document a reasonable technique for deciding how many multiyear-license holders remain alive in the certification period.
+(k) The agency must use and document a reasonable technique for deciding how many multiyear-license holders remain alive in the certification period.
 Some examples of reasonable techniques are specific identification of license holders, statistical sampling, life-expectancy tables, and mortality tables.
 The agency may instead use 80 years of age as a default for life expectancy.

 § 80.36 May a State fish and wildlife agency count license holders in the annual certification if the agency receives funds from the State or other entity to cover their license fees?